-4.3 Principal adverse impact indicators: EU SFDR
+4.3 Principal Adverse Impact indicators and EU SFDR

-As part of the Funds Article 8 Fund disclosure requirements, we are required to monitor and report against the principal adverse impact indicators.
-We currently report against the 14 mandatory and 2 optional indicators as shown below.
-With respect to greenhouse gas emissions, we note that there is currently material discrepancy in data availability and signals between data providers.
-For ATLAS reporting we use a combination of third-party data (combining coverage where possible) as well as company reporting, government reporting and regulatory reporting.
-For the table below we have shown the ATLAS data used as well as the 'raw' data from one other external data provider.
+As part of the Fund's Article 8 Fund disclosure requirements, we are required to monitor and report against the Principal Adverse Impact ("PAI") indicators.
+We currently report against the 14 mandatory and 2 optional indicators.
+With respect to greenhouse gas emissions, we note that there is currently material discrepancy in data availability and signals between third-party data providers.
+For our reporting we use a combination of third-party data (combining coverage where possible) as well as company reporting, government reporting, and regulatory reporting.
+For the table below we have shown the ATLAS data used as well as the data from an independent external data provider.

-After considering the most likely sources of adverse impacts on sustainability factors within our portfolio, we have chosen the following optional indicators:
+After considering the most likely sources of adverse impacts on sustainability factors within our portfolio, we have chosen the following two optional indicators: